[Example 1] Tracer transport in a straight channel

 Visualization of Computational Results

-From the main menu, select [Calculation Result]->[Open ne 2D Post-processing Window], then [2D Post Processing Window] appears as Figure 46.
+From the main menu, select [Calculation Result]->[Open ne 2D Post-processing Window] as Figure 47, then [2D Post Processing Window] will appear.

 ../_images/GELATO_kekka_0.png